philipkueng/graffiti-in-zurich/README.md

 - Run `npm i` to install the dependencies
 - Run `node index.js` to start the process
 - The processed data will be found in the folder `graffiti-in-zurich/graffiti-data/data/processedData.json`
+- To get a report (frequency by year and by district) run `node generateReport.js`
+- The file `graffiti-in-zurich/graffiti-data/data/report.md` will list the results and provide the `json` data

 [to the top](#table-of-contents)